New Kingdom Necropolis of Saqqara

 Memphite Tomb of Horemheb

-Horemheb began construction on this tomb when he was a general under kings Tutankhamun (circa 1332-1322 BCE) and Ay (circa 1322-1319 BCE).
+Horemheb began construction on this tomb when he was a general under king Tutankhamun (circa 1332-1322 BCE) and Ay (circa 1322-1319 BCE).
 This tomb is in the necropolis of Saqqara, south of the Step Pyramid, and it was still under construction when he succeeded Ay as king.
 Then, of course, Horemheb began construction of a new tomb (KV57) for himself in the Valley of the Kings.
 The tomb was rediscovered by the Anglo-Dutch excavation of the Egyptian Exploration Society and the National Museum of Antiquities in Leiden (RMO) in 1975 CE.

 circa 1310 BCE